 - Do I have a grace period with this loan?
 If yes, how long?

 Texas State does not recommend any specific lenders for alternative Parent PLUS loans.
-If you feel that an alternative Parent PLUS loan may be best for you, we recommend comparing the loan products and lenders to find the best interest rate and repayment options for your situation.
+If you believe that an alternative Parent PLUS loan may be best for you, we recommend comparing the loan products and lenders to find the best interest rate and repayment options for your situation.
 Please remember that you will have to pay back these loans with interest, so only borrow what you need.